Vizzuality/heco-invest/frontend/README.md

 2. (Optional) Install [NVM](https://github.com/nvm-sh/nvm) to manage your different Node.js versions
 3. (Optional) Use [Visual Studio Code](https://code.visualstudio.com/) as a text editor to benefit from automatic type checking
 4. Configure your text editor with the [Prettier](https://prettier.io/), [ESLint](https://eslint.org/), [EditorConfig](https://editorconfig.org/), [Tailwind CSS](https://tailwindcss.com/docs/plugins) (recommended) and [Headwind](https://github.com/heybourn/headwind) (recommended) plugins
+5. (Optional) Configure your editor to “format [code] on save” with ESLint and Prettier **(1)**
-5. Use the correct Node.js version for this app by running `nvm use`; if you didn't install NVM (step 2), then manually install the Node.js version described in `.nvmrc`
+6. Use the correct Node.js version for this app by running `nvm use`; if you didn't install NVM (step 2), then manually install the Node.js version described in `.nvmrc`
-6. Install the dependencies: `yarn`
+7. Install the dependencies: `yarn`
-7. Create a `.env` file at the root of the project by copying `.env.sample` and giving a value for each of the variables (see next section for details)
+8. Create a `.env` file at the root of the project by copying `.env.sample` and giving a value for each of the variables (see next section for details)
-8. Run the server: `yarn dev`
+9. Run the server: `yarn dev`

 You can access a hot-reloaded version of the app on [http://localhost:3000](http://localhost:3000).

+**(1)** The package `react-intl` used for translations (see below) requires ids for each source string.
+ESLint is configured to report an error if missing.
+With the “format on save” feature on, the ids are automatically generated for you when you save the document.

 ## Environment variables